 Gregory W. Yasinitsky

-is a Regents Professor of Music in the Washington State University School of Music where he teaches composition, jazz studies and saxophone.
+Greg Yasinitsky is a Regents Professor of Music in the Washington State University School of Music where he teaches composition, jazz studies and saxophone.
 He served as Director of the School of Music from 2011 to 2018.
+His latest CD is YAZZ Band: New Normal on Origin Records.
+To get a copy, send Greg a message.
 Greg is the winner of the 2017-18 American Prize for Orchestral Composition, Pops Division, for his Jazz Concerto for Piano and Orchestra.
 Greg is a member of the Washington Music Educators Hall of Fame, a former Board Member of the Jazz Education Network, and is a recipient of the WSU Eminent Faculty Award, the top honor for faculty at WSU, the Sahlin Faculty Award for Research, Scholarship and Arts, and the College of Arts And Sciences Distinguished Faculty Award.
 Also, he is the author of the book Improvisation 101: Major, Minor and Blues and contributed a chapter to the Amazon best selling book Rehearsing the Jazz Band.